 You must notify the Ministry of Natural Resources and Forestry of any address or name change within 10 days of the change.
 Any clients who have had a recent address, postal/zip code or name change may contact the Outdoors Card Centre at 1-800-387-7011 to update their address or name prior to purchasing a licence or renewing an Outdoors Card.

-NEW - Changes to Black Bear Seasons
+REMINDER - Changes to Black Bear Seasons

-The ministry has expanded and extended the two-year spring black bear season pilot for five years.
+The ministry has expanded and extended the spring black bear season pilot until 2020 in all Wildlife Management Units with a fall season and includes opportunities for non-resident hunters.